-Many businesses who thankfully, it appears in retrospect, skipped Vista are now considering upgrading their aging XP desktops to Windows 7.
+Many businesses who thankfully, it appears in retrospect, skipped Vista are now considering upgrading their aging XP desktops to Windows 7 or 8.
 And while there are some crude tools from Microsoft to help with this transition, there are better choices from third-party vendors that can mass migrate desktops while preserving some of the existing user information.
 There are at least six different products that I have looked at, and here are links to my video or textual reviews so you can get a feel for them yourself.
 These reviews began in the fall of 2009 and continued up until April 2010 and were published on ITexpertVoice.com, a Dell-sponsored but otherwise independent editorial site focused on Windows 7 related issues.

 - Dell/Kace Kbox 2100 ($4500 for 100 PCs, keeps some apps, hardware appliance)